 Autumn (or Fall, whichever is to your liking) is now definitely in full force here in the Northern Hemisphere.
 All the leaves that are left on the trees are either yellow, orange, or bright red.
 There are lots of crunchy and boring brown leaves as well, but I’m obviously going to ignore those ones.
 It’s also been characteristically rainy with a serious shortage of sunshine, but let’s focus on the positive.

-That’s it for now.
+Well, that last one sure looks a little bit like a derrière.
+That’s it for now!
 I hope you enjoyed this autumn-themed post.
 I have fond memories of these walks through the forest.
 I also remember being crouched down with my chin in the sand to get those beetles on camera, some passersby seemed very amused.
 True dedication, I tell you.
 Worth it, though!

 I’m looking forward to posting more travel posts next, but I also think it’s great to keep in touch with my local surroundings.
 Let’s enjoy the season while it lasts.